Beethoven Lives Upstairs: Plot

-Ten-year-old Christoph's father has died, and his uncle Kurt, a student at the Vienna Conservatory, arranges for Ludwig van Beethoven to rent their attic room.
-Christoph doesn't like having a stranger in the house, is put off by Beethoven's eccentric behavior, and is teased by the neighborhood children over this.
-Kurt tells Christoph about the pain of Beethoven's deafness and implores him to give the man a chance.
+In early 1820s Vienna, 10-year-old Christoph's father has died, and his uncle Kurt, a student at the Vienna Conservatory, arranges for Ludwig van Beethoven to rent their attic room.
+Christoph does not like having a stranger living in his house, is put off by Beethoven's eccentric behavior, and is teased by the neighborhood children over this.
+Kurt tells Christoph about the pain of Beethoven's deafness and implores him to give Beethoven a chance.

-When Christoph's mother enters Beethoven's room, he is writing music on the shutters, presumably lacking paper.
+When Christoph's mother enters Beethoven's room, he is writing music on his shutters due to lacking paper.
 He sheepishly suggests she could later sell the shutters as collector's items.
 He asks her about her musical background, and she plays "Für Elise" for him, beginning to see his softer side.

-While working on his Ninth Symphony in his room with other musicians, Beethoven needs to make edits, but has destroyed all their pens in previous fits.
-They frantically send Christoph out to buy more, but they leave before he returns.
-Beethoven takes Christoph out for a walk, where the two begin to bond.
+While working on his Ninth Symphony in his room with other musicians, Beethoven needs to make edits, but has destroyed all of their pens.
+They send Christoph out to buy more, but they leave before he returns.
+Beethoven takes Christoph out for a walk, where they begin to bond.
 Soon, Christoph begins seeing things from Beethoven's side.
-After overhearing Beethoven talk about his misery from being deaf, Christoph gives him an ear trumpet designed by his father.
+After overhearing Beethoven talk about how miserable he is from being deaf, Christoph gives him an ear trumpet designed by his father.
 Beethoven later promises Christoph and his mother tickets to the premier performance.

 Beethoven becomes increasingly stressed as the concert date nears.
-Christoph enters after Beethoven has had yet another quarrel with Sophie, their maid, and accidentally spills the sheet music, earning Beethoven's wrath.
-Kurt reassures Christoph that Beethoven's notorious tempers are short-lived and that someone able to write music as he does must have a great heart.
-Later, Beethoven humbly apologizes to Sophie for his behavior and hands her the tickets to give to Christoph and his mother.
+Christoph enters after Beethoven has an argument with Sophie, their maid, and accidentally spills the sheet music, earning his wrath.
+Kurt assures Christoph that Beethoven's tempers are short-lived and that someone able to write music as he does must have a good heart.
+Later, Beethoven apologizes to Sophie and hands her the tickets to give to Christoph and his mother.

-The concert is a triumph.
-Beethoven is nominally conducting, but can't hear the orchestra, so Kurt discreetly conducts from the side.
-The orchestra finishes while Beethoven is still "conducting", so Kurt and one of the singers turn him around so he can see the audience's wild applause.
+At the concert, Beethoven is conducting, but cannot hear the orchestra, so Kurt discreetly conducts from the side.
+The orchestra finishes while Beethoven is still "conducting", so Kurt and one of the singers turn him around for him to see the audience's applause.

-After Beethoven's death, Christoph reflects on his experiences, saying that although Beethoven is gone, "his music will never die", and how Beethoven "thought he could change the world with his music – maybe he will... bit by bit."
+After Beethoven's death, Christoph reflects on his experiences, saying that Beethoven’s music will never die, and Beethoven thought that he could change the world with his music.